Smooth Radio (2014): Stations across the UK

-FM stations produce and broadcast local programming from local studios from 6-10am weekdays.
-All AM stations carry networked programming content as broadcast from London, with the exception that the two stations in Wales carry a local opt-out programme from noon to 4pm on weekdays, as they had done under Gold.
-Many of the FM/AM stations, but not all, are also on DAB where this is provided in their coverage area.
+FM stations produced and broadcast local programming from their own studios from 6-10am weekdays until 21 February 2025.
+The former AM stations carried networked programming from London.
+Before its closure, the last remaining AM station in Wales carried networked programming content as broadcast from London, with the exception of a local opt-out programme from noon to 4pm on weekdays, as it had done under Gold.
+The FM stations are largely also carried on DAB.
 Digital TV platforms carry the Smooth UK version of Smooth, also now transmitted nationwide on Digital One in DAB+ – this carries the network programming output of Smooth London at all times, with national news and advertising.

 FM radio stations

-AM radio stations

 The Smooth AM frequencies in Peterborough and Northampton, which had switched from Gold to Smooth as part of the 2014 reallocation, reverted to carrying Gold programming in 2019 as a result of Communicorp's relaunch of Connect FM as part of Smooth East Midlands.

+The AM transmitters serving Wiltshire, Dorset, Plymouth, Gloucestershire, Norfolk, Suffolk and Essex ceased broadcasting on 30 June 2023, alongside the Gold network transmitters in the Midlands and East, and Smooth's AM transmissions in Sussex ceased three months later.
+Medium wave transmissions in Hampshire and Kent ceased in late April 2024, and those in North Wales and Cheshire were planned at the time to end later in 2024, but ceased broadcasting at 1:00pm on Friday 28th February 2025.
+In most of the affected areas, transmission of Smooth via alternate means, such as DAB, has continued.

 DAB (former AM areas)

 In several areas, local Smooth services have ceased transmitting on AM (usually due to the closure of transmitter sites) but continued to be provided on digital radio.
-These variants, being the siblings of Heart/Capital stations which remain available on FM, continue to follow the AM model of localised advertising and information alongside networked programming content, rather than taking Smooth UK as heard in other areas served only via digital.
+These variants, being the siblings of Heart/Capital stations which remain available on FM, continue to follow the AM model of localised advertising and information alongside networked programming content, rather than taking Smooth UK as heard in other areas served only via digital radio.